-- Registers non-protein nitrogen, which leads to false positives regarding protein content of the sample.
+- Registers non-protein nitrogen, which leads to false positives regarding the protein content of the sample.

 - Pure samples required for accurate measurements

-In conclusion, the methodology of amino acid analysis using post column detection utilised by AltaBioscience can produce a more accurate measurement of protein content than other methods discussed during this article.
+In conclusion, the methodology of amino acid analysis using post-column detection utilised by AltaBioscience can produce a more accurate measurement of protein content than other methods discussed in this article.
 This is displayed by its usage on a wider variety of sample types such as food, drink, cultured media etc. where other types of compounds such as fats and carbohydrates may be present.
 Only amino acids associated with proteins or as free amino acids are detected.

 For more information about the amino acid analysis service we provide, please contact us.